0xMenna01/sabd-project1/README.md

    python src/main.py spark-all all parquet --nifi-ingestion
    ```

-   This command will execute queries with both Spark Core and Spark SQL (`spark-all`), executing all queries (`all`) using the Parquet format, and scheduling dataset ingestion through NiFi.
+   This command will execute queries with both Spark Core and Spark SQL (`spark-all`), executing all queries (`all`) using the Parquet format (`parquet`), and scheduling dataset ingestion through NiFi (`--nifi-ingestion`).
 It will also perform both preprocessing and processing tasks.

    - To only perform preprocessing or processing tasks, use the `--pre-process` or `--process` flags respectively.